 On June 3, 2020, at approximately 6:30 PM the Aberdeen Police Department responded to a report of a stolen vehicle being pursued by the Maryland State Police (MSP) that entered Aberdeen city limits.
 Troopers lost sight of the stolen vehicle when it made a left onto W. Bel Air Avenue from an unknown cross street.
 APD officers began an immediate canvas to assist in locating the vehicle.
 Additionally, members of the Harford County Sheriff’s Office and Havre De Grace Police Department arrived to assist in the investigation.

 At approximately 7:00 PM APD officers located the stolen vehicle, a 2016 Ford Mustang, in the 600 block of Saddler Street.
-The vehicle was left unoccupied; however, a witness observed two males exit the vehicle and walk away.
+According to the criminal defense lawyers handling this case the vehicle was left unoccupied; however, a witness observed two males exit the vehicle and walk away.
 Police began an immediate canvass of the area for the males.

 During the canvas, an APD officer located two males walking together on Gunnison Drive and stopped them for a field interview.
 One male provided the officer a driver’s license that identified him as Ryan P. Samuel, 23, of Virginia.
 While the officer continued to speak with the males, Samuel struck the officer with an open hand to the chest and both suspects fled in separate directions.
 Additional APD officers arrived on the scene and all gave chase.
 Samuel ran in the direction of Royal Terrace.
 Samuel stopped in a yard in the unit block of Royal Terrace, turned toward the pursing officers and fired multiple rounds in their direction.
 Samuel fired a second round of shots at officers as they turned a corner of a house as they continued their pursuit of him.
 Samuel was able to flee into the unit block of Gunnison Drive where he disappeared into a backyard.
 Officers did not return fire.